Burna Boy: Artistry

-Burna Boy's music is mainly pop and afrobeats.
-He describes his music as Afro-fusion, which blends the genres R&B, hip hop, dancehall, and reggae.
-August Brown of the Los Angeles Times said Burna Boy's sound is "savvy and modern but undistracted by obvious crossover moves".
+Burna Boy's music is primarily a mixture of Afrobeats, hip hop, reggae, and R&B. His music, which he refers to as "Afro-fusion", is a combination of Afrobeat, dancehall, hip-hop, pop, R&B, and reggae.
+August Brown of the Los Angeles Times describes Burna Boy's sound as "savvy and modern but undistracted by obvious crossover moves".